Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

     Schematic visualization of how the linear constraints are fitted to the head loss curve.

 This method with linear inequalities is only valid when every unique route the flow can take in the network has a control valve to compensate non-physical head loss induced by the optimizer.
-This was a valid assumption for the use-case in this research, alternatively a (piece-wise) linear equality constraint between min and max flow-rate can be applied for cases where this assumption is invalid.
+Alternatively a (piece-wise) linear equality constraint between min and max flow-rate can be configured for cases where this assumption is invalid.

+KOBUS CAN YOU WRITE OUT THE EQUATIONS FOR THIS.

-Note that the big M method is used in combination with the flow direction integers to allow the inequality constraints to work both for positive and negative flow and to allow for disabling the constraints when no flow is going through the pipe.
+Note that the big M method is used with the flow direction and disconnected integers to allow for modelling of bi-directional flow and the ability to disconnect pipes.

 .. math::
     :label: eq:pipe_head_loss1